-Applicants must be in good physical and mental health in order to qualify for the program to include:
+Applicants must be in good physical and mental health in order to qualify for the program.
+In order to assume the responsibilities and perform the duties of a dental assistant, individuals must be able to satisfactorily possess the following:

 - 1. Sitting at chair side for a sustained length of time with frequent reaching and turning; - 2.
 Manual dexterity to safely perform intraoral instrumentation; - 3.
-Sufficient hearing to assess patient needs; - 4.
-Sufficient eyesight to observe patients, operate dental equipment, including x-ray machines; visual acuity (correctable) to work with small measurements in preparing and manipulating dental materials.
+Sufficient hearing to accurately assess patient needs and communicate effectively with co-workers; - 4.
+Sufficient eyesight to observe patients, operate dental equipment, including x-ray machines; visual acuity (correctable) to work with small measurements and instruments in preparing and manipulating dental materials.

-Dental Hygiene (see Program page 101)
+Dental Hygiene (see Program page 103)